gtkmm 4.17.0

 Gtk::SignalListItemFactory is a Gtk::ListItemFactory that provides signals with which user code can manage instances of ListItem or other list objects.

-Note the following signals, not suffixed _obj(), are only suitable if the factory is really being used to make ListItem instances.
-If not, e.g. it is producing ListHeader items in use as a ListView::property_header_factory(), these signals receive null RefPtrs and so are not usable.
-In such cases, use the versions suffixed _obj(), and cast the Glib::Objects to the right type.
+and taking ListItem arguments, only work if the factory is indeed making ListItem instances.
+If not, e.g. if it makes ListHeader objects as the ListView::property_header_factory(), these signals receive null args and cannot be used.
+In such cases, use the versions suffixed _obj()

 Signals are emitted for every listitem in the same order: